 Summer

 Summer months (June to August) may be sweltering and crowded, with many tourists visiting the islands.
-They are, however, the perfect time for people who prefer beach activities and a busy nightlife.
+However, they are also the perfect time for people who prefer beach activities and a busy nightlife.

 Must-Visit Islands In The Dodecanese In Greece